turingschool/front-end-curriculum/lessons/module-3/redux-sagas.md

 If you've wired everything up correctly, and your server is running, your saga should now be called onSubmit of the Login form!

+This pattern of having a listener saga that delegates to another, side effect saga, is extremely common in the real world when sagas are being used.
+Next up, we'll see how to take advantage of one of redux-saga main draws, ease of testing!

 ---
 _**Turn and talk:** We can still use try/catch!
 That's awesome, but what should we be doing in the event of an error?_